 Another Dogster-approved dietary supplement, this essential spice-cabinet staple is safe to sprinkle liberally over your dog’s food bowl any time of year, but especially when she’s got the canine common cold.
 Like coconut oil, cinnamon is also antiviral, so go ahead and shake half a teaspoon of it over Spot’s food.
 Look for Ceylon Cinnamon, which is especially fragrant.

-Have you helped your hound through a bout of kennel cough?
-What home remedies worked for you?
+Tell us: Have you helped your hound through a bout of kennel cough?
+What DIY kennel cough treatments worked for you?
 Please share in the comments!